TylerDunphyCLT/TylerDunphyCLT/README.md

 - Hello, my name is Tyler Dunphy, AKA @TylerDunphyCLT
-- I'm currently a Computer Science student at UNC Charlotte!
+- Recent UNC Charlotte Grad - Computer Science Bachelors
-- I am expecting to graduate in the spring of 2024!
 - This github page has both my school related projects and my personal projects as well!

 MORE ABOUT ME: